 Drink More Water

 If something is wrong with you, drinking more water is almost always recommended.
 Whether it’s weight loss, muscle toning, acne, fatigue, headaches, morning sickness, anything!
 Try drinking more water, especially for weight loss.
 Drinking cold water first thing in the morning increases your metabolism.
-Drinking it before a meal helps with hunger control, drinking it after a meal helps with digestion.
+Also, drinking before a meal helps with hunger control, drinking it after a meal helps with digestion.
 Drinking it before bed helps to flush out toxins.
 Water is great.

 Find A Way to Stay Motivated